-My master’s research focuses on LDP factions as structures through which a circulation of elites occurs in the political circles of Japan, with an eye towards both a better understanding of LDP’s factions within the context of Japan’s ruling class and to add to the existing literature on elite theory as well.
+My master’s thesis titled “Understanding Jimintō (Liberal Democratic Party) Factionalism as a Structure of Elite Circulation in Japanese Politics” focuses on LDP factions as structures through which circulation of elites occurs in the political circles of Japan, with an eye towards both a better understanding of LDP’s factions within the context of Japan’s ruling class and to add to the existing literature on elite theory as well.

-During my undergraduate studies, I was a Dual Diploma Program student, majoring in Global and International Affairs at Middle East Technical University and Binghamton University (which is a part of the SUNY system).
-I hold a BSc. in Global and International Affairs from both colleges, with separate GPAs and complementary transcripts, as well as a double major BA in Sociology from Binghamton University.
-I have taken courses in Political Science, International Relations, Sociology, and History, which has accustomed to me to multidisciplinary studies and approaches to research.
+As an undergraduate student I was in the Dual Diploma Program, majoring in Global and International Affairs at Middle East Technical University and SUNY Binghamton University.
+I hold a BSc. in Global and International Affairs from both colleges, as well as a double major BA in Sociology from Binghamton University.
+Over the course of my studies, I have become accustomed to multidisciplinary studies and qualitative research.

 EducationBSc.
 Global and International Affairs, 2019, Middle East Technical University